FelipeAlvarezRodrigues/DockerFiles/data_engeneering/meu_airflow/README.md

 # Create one dockerfile:
-        Save the file and use build image
-        Provide a name to the custom image:  rato-airflow:latest Wait until its build!
+        Save the file and use build image: right click on dockerfile Provide a name to the custom image:  rato-airflow:latest Wait until its build!
             This process will dowload the official apache-airflow docker image and build our custom Image

+        If you insert something new in the requirements.txt - you have to build the image again.
+        Pay attention to the name you put for the image, it has to be the same as your docker-compose file